kenmoini/kenmoini.com/site/content/en/post/2023/11/metallb-and-nginx-ingress-on-openshift.md

       targetPort: 8080
   type: ClusterIP
 ```

-> Note: If you did the `oc apply -f` above to create the Workload Test Service from my GitHub repo then this service was already created as well - there are two Services in that file, one LoadBalancer type and one ClusterIP type, the latter of which is used with the Ingress.

 Now that we have a ClusterIP service created, we can create an Ingress that points to it and defines the URI we want to access the application from: